Sean-McRae/OAuthv1---Signing-Burp-Extension-/README.md

 Click 'Add'
 Change 'Extension Type' to Python
-Select the 'PlatformAuthenticationExtended.py' file Click 'Next' and the Extension should load successfully.
+Select the 'PlatformAuthenticationExtended.py' file Click 'Next' and the Extension should load successfully

 To Use:

 Navigate to the Platform Authentication Tab
 Click 'Add'
-Set your Destination Host to the domain ONLY.
-Destination Host: Example.com
+Set your Destination Host to the domain ONLY Destination Host: Example.com
 Authentication Type: OAuth v1
 Username: <CONSUMER KEY>
 Password: <CONSUMER SECRET>
 Click 'Ok'
-You should see your new entry in the table.
+You should see your new entry in the table
-By default, your new entry will be enabled automatically.
-Currently, there's no way to disable an entry.
-Just remove it by select the row and clicking 'Remove' If you want to keep this entry but disable it, you can boolean value to false through the platformAuthentication.json file.
+By default, your new entry will be enabled automatically Currently, there's no way to disable an entry.
+Just remove it by select the row and clicking 'Remove' If you want to keep this entry but disable it, you can boolean value to false through the platformAuthentication.json file
 ```